MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

   ${RSS}   replace by reception second

 The 'R' fields come from the sixth field, and the others come from the first one.
-When data is injected into sarracenia from Sundew, the *sundew_extension* message header will provide the source for these substitions even if the fields have been removed from the delivered file names.
+When data is injected into sarracenia from Sundew, the *sundew_extension* notification message header will provide the source for these substitions even if the fields have been removed from the delivered file names.